Home > North America > Dominican Republic > How To Get Residency in The Dominican Republic | A Complete Guide

 Similar to many countries in the Caribbean, the Dominican Republic offers a temporary residency permit option for foreigners with sufficient financial means who can live in the country without working.
 This residency permit is renewable annually and can be converted to permanent residency after five years.

-Applicants for the Dominican Republic’s temporary residency permit mainly include relatives of local residents, investors who have purchased property in the Dominican Republic, and financially independent individuals who wish to reside in the country without restrictions.
+Holders of the Dominican Republic’s temporary residency permit mainly include relatives of local residents, investors who have purchased property in the Dominican Republic, and financially independent individuals who wish to reside in the country without restrictions.

-The temporary residency permit meets the needs of most foreigners who wish to stay or reside in the Dominican Republic.
+This temporary residency permit meets the needs of most foreigners who wish to stay or reside in the Dominican Republic.
 However, if you want to establish a deeper connection with the Dominican Republic more quickly, such as obtaining permanent residency, you can consider applying for several fast-track immigration visas.

 According to the local immigration law implemented on June 1, 2012 (Immigration Law No. 285-04 and Immigration Regulation No. 631-11), holders of three types of immigration visas can quickly obtain Dominican permanent residency and the opportunity for fast-track naturalization: